tomhazledine/tomhazledine.github.io/cv/index.md

 ---

 {:.intro#intro}
-I am a front-end developer and UX/UI designer currently working for DWM, a web agency based in Newquay.
+I am the Senior Developer a Gendall Design, a design and development agency based in Falmouth, Cornwall.
+At Gendall I work alongside a team of developers and designers on a wide variety of web projects, with a general focus on "destination" clients (holiday booking agencies, tourist attractions, and the like).

 I am inspired by the work coming out of organizations like GDS and The Guardian, and also by the processes behind the work.
-The idea of using iteration and "marginal improvements" to solve design problems feels like a natural approach.
-I am eager to join a team that is product-led.
+The idea of using iteration and "marginal improvements" to solve design problems feels like a natural approach, and as such I am eager to join a team that is product-led.

 > I try to build things that are "of the web" not just "on the web".

 {:#skills}
 ## Current Responsibilities and Interests

-### 1. Front-end Templating
+### 1. Frontend Templating

-I spend most of my working-day with SCSS and javascript.
-I try to be judicial with my inclusion of jQuery, and wherever possible stick to raw JS.
+I spend most of my working-day with SCSS, javascript and PHP.
+I work hard to keep my development workflow as efficient as possible, and have invested a lot of time into mastering my tools.
+I take a pragmatic approach to the inclusion of jQuery (for so long the closest thing JS had to a "standard library"), but the evolution of the language means there are now often more efficient and modern options available.

 * “View” development for MVC projects (Laravel / Vue.js / etc.)
 * Interaction with JSON APIs (most recently the Wordpress REST API).